 - Families with even one Pricing School Student should apply for free and reduced meal benefits on ONE application

 - Families with all CEP students should not submit a family application, it will be returned

 22-23 School Year News!
 All Pricing Schools will return to charging due to expiration of federal waivers.
 Pricing school families Review the Apply for Free and Reduced Meals Tab or Payment Options Tab!

 USDA Nondiscrimination Statement

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-This institution is an equal opportunity provider.
+This institution is an equal-opportunity provider.